Sigma Chi: Constantine chapter

 It was ascertained that a number of the fraternity were in the army of Tennessee under General Joseph E. Johnston during the Atlanta campaign in 1864.
 It was conceded that the South was forever disunited from the general government, and it was assumed that all chapters throughout the South would cease to exist.
-Furthermore, it was deemed expedient that we brothers should know each other and our several commands for the purpose of relief in distress, and communication in a case of need, with our Northern brethren.
-In the ruin at hand my sentiment was to preserve the lofty principles typified by the White Cross.
+Furthermore, it was deemed expedient that we brothers should know each other and our several commands for relief in distress, and communication in a case of need, with our Northern brethren.
+In the ruin at hand, my sentiment was to preserve the lofty principles typified by the White Cross.
 I know that I had no authority to establish a chapter of Sigma Chi outside a college, or at all; but, isolated as we were, I thought I should raise the standard and fix a rallying point.
-By doing so we should preserve the Order, whether we failed or not in our struggle for independence.
+By doing so, we should preserve the Order, whether we failed or not in our struggle for independence.